JetBrains/Qodana/topics/github.md

 This sample invokes the `codeql-action` for uploading a SARIF-formatted Qodana report to GitHub, and specifies the report file using the `sarif_file` key.

-> GitHub code scanning does not export inspection results to third-party tools, which means that you cannot use this
+> GitHub code scanning does not export analysis results to third-party tools, which means that you cannot use this
 > data for further processing by Qodana.
 In this case, you have to set up a baseline and quality gate processing on the
-> Qodana side before submitting inspection results to GitHub code scanning, see the [](#Baseline+and+quality+gate) section for details.
+> Qodana side before submitting analysis results to GitHub code scanning, see the [](#Baseline+and+quality+gate) section for details.

 ## Pull request quality gate